Brown Memorial Presbyterian Church: Programs and activities

-Along with regular worship services on Sundays and holy days, Brown Memorial Park Avenue Church offers various programs of enrichment and outreach, such as concerts, lectures, and study forums.
+Along with regular worship services on Sundays and holy days, Brown Memorial Park Avenue Church puts on concerts, lectures, and study forums.
 The "Tiffany Series" presents high quality classical concerts as well as distinguished speakers at the church.
 Speakers have included Harry Belafonte and Marian Wright Edelman, founder of the Children's Defense Fund, who spoke on Children in Peril: What Does Our Faith Require of Us? on March 16, 2008.

 With the church's motto of "Alive in the City and the World," members are active in numerous ministries, including BUILD (Baltimoreans United in Leadership Development), and many other local, national and international programs.
 For more than 50 years, the church has supported the Brown Memorial Tutoring Program in partnership with local public elementary schools to provide one-to-one instruction for more than 75 children weekly.
 High school youth participate summer missions trips, including travel to El Salvador.
 The church also has a longstanding outreach program with the Pine Ridge Indian Reservation in South Dakota, where Brown Memorial youth and adults conduct summer learning camps for Lakota children.